tiffanyposs/understandingJS/README.md

 * **First Class Functions** - Everything you can do with other types you can do with functions.
 Assign variables, pass them around, create them on the fly.

 Functions are Objects with special properties.
-You can attach *Primatives*, Objects, or functions to it.
+You can attach *Primitives*, Objects, or functions to it.
 It also has a name (which is optional, you can also have an anonymous function) and it has it's *code* property.

 ####Expressions vs Statements